lgreski/datasciencectacontent/markdown/rprog-pollutantmeanSASVersion.md

     end;
     run;

-Note that we could make this data step more efficient by using the macro parameters to read only the required pollutant, but we'll leave that as a trivial exercise for the reader.
+Note that we could make this data step more efficient by using the macro parameters to read only the required pollutant, but we'll leave that as an interesting exercise for the reader.

 ## Step 3: Calculate the Mean

-This step is trivially easy, given that SAS has a large library of canned procedures.
+This step is trivially easy given that SAS has a large library of canned procedures.
 Using the output data set from Step 2, the `means` procedure can be used to generate the required mean.
 This is the one area where the SAS solution is easier than the R solution, because SAS automatically eliminates missing values when calculating the mean, whereas R forces the programmer to tell R not to use missing values via the `na.rm=TRUE` argument.

       /* step 3: generate mean for selected variable */